openflighthpc/concertim-ansible-playbook/docker/README.md

 This directory contains scripts and configuration to build Docker images and containers from the Alces Concertim ansible playbooks.

-The instructions here will work for the `0.1.2` release; your milage may vary with other versions.
+The instructions here will work for the current `main` branch, your milage may vary with other versions.
+You probably want to use the instructions for a tagged release e.g., `0.1.2`.

 ## Image and container overview